Contributed by Ahmed Hosni, Lead Software Engineer, Vistaprint

 We started a new project to assemble an opinionated, modular, end-to-end solution for launching production-ready CI/CD environment on top of AWS.
 Fueled by Mesos/Marathon, we deployed our CloudBees cluster, and then we designed Multibranch Pipelines for our Monolith code base.
 Infrastructure as code has been successfully used to build pull requests on ephemeral windows containers that runs on Amazon Elastic Container Service (Amazon ECS).

-On the other hand, each of our eight software engineering teams now have an individual master.
+On the other hand, each of our eight software engineering teams now have an individual controller.
 This means that we can update and upgrade individual components of Vistaprint’s e-commerce platform separately, without affecting the whole.

 In August of 2018, we deployed a pair of Kubernetes clusters on top of AWS, and then migrated our single CJE cluster to two CloudBees CI's instances running on two different Amazon regions.
 It was fairly straightforward.
 We moved credentials from the old stack to the new stack, harmonized plugins, and then we tweaked everything so it ran in Kubernetes’ containerized microservices environment.